Skip to content

 Assess your goals

 What do you hope to get out of your IT certification?
-Do you want to improve your skills, advance your career, impress your friends, or do you have some other goal?
+Do you want to improve your skills, advance your career opportunities, impress your friends, or do you have some other goal?
 Understanding your main objectives can help you narrow down your choices.

 Consider your budget and time commitment